wiknwo/my_self_directed_learning/README.md

 # My Self-Directed Learning
+*We can teach ourselves because there are others to learn from who have paved the way before us.
+Trailblazers.*
 - **Education:** An enlightening experience (Definition from Google)
 - **Autodidact:** Self + Teach = Teach Yourself
 ## File Naming Conventions